Quark-Gluon Plasma: a study of an extreme state of matter at LHC

 Learning and Teaching Methods

+The module cosists of a lecture with an integrated seminar.
 The content of the lecture is delivered through presentation, assuming no prior knowledge on the subject.
 Both theoretical and experimental aspects of the field will be addressed in equal amount.
-Students will be challenged to participate interactively in the course by optionally selecting one topic not covered in the main lecture, and presenting it in a form of a 20min seminar.
+Students will be challenged to participate interactively in the course by optionally selecting one topic not covered in the lecture and making a 20min presentation on it.

 In total there will be 14 days of lectures, each lecture lasting 2x45min.
-One day is reserved for student seminars.
+One day is reserved for student presentations.

 PowerPoint presentation projected from laptop.
 Blackboard for additional clarifications.